Make them special and limited.

 Don’t rely only on Facebook to promote your mini-sessions.
 If you are using Facebook, try targeting your posts to a specific audience to get in front of more people.
 Sending an email to your client base is a great way to get repeat customers.
 Ask people in your local networking groups to share about your mini-sessions or even partner with a local business to do a cross-promotion.

 Since the final gallery will contain a smaller selection of images, limit your product choices the items that make sense: canvases, gift prints, and digital files.
 Keep items like books and albums as exclusives for your regular sessions where you’ll have a larger gallery to pull from.
 Whether you make your products part of a mini-session special package or a la carte add ons, this will help your clients easily make their post-session purchases.

 Prepare clients for the mini-session.

 In order for the time to be used to the maximum potential, it’s important to educate your clients and make sure they are well prepared before the session.
 Create a mini-session guide with tips and information to give them before the session.
 This can include things such as the theme for the setup, how to plan their outfits (and remind them that they only get one), what to expect during the session, when to arrive, etc. This way you can eliminate any miscommunication and stress ahead of time.

 Be sure to send them a reminder email with specifics on how to get to the location, what time their session is, when they should arrive, and a contact number for you or the person assisting you that day in case anything comes up.

 Set up an ordering session.

-Walking your clients through this process step by step provides an added value to your services and will help them make their decisions more easily.
+Walking your clients through this process step-by-step provides an added value to your services and will help them make their decisions easier.

 Psst… Want to be super organized with your mini sessions this year?
 Set up automatic emails with your pdfs and session reminders be sent to clients in Iris for you!
 No more having to remember who has what.
 Try it out today!